A medium shrub to 2 metres tall by 1 metre wide.

 The bark is firm and often light-brown.

-The leaves are broad-lanceolate to elliptic, to 15 mm wide by 6 mm wide, with a sharp point.
+Leptospermum spp. have simple and alternate leaves.
+In this species, the leaves are broad-lanceolate to elliptic, to 15 mm wide by 6 mm wide, with a sharp point.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.